Zendro-dev/Zendro-dev.github.io/api_sql.md

 This document describes the SQL statements that are used for implementing CRUD functionality for models that are based on the `sql` storage type.

-Cenzontle uses the promise-based ORM [Sequelize](https://sequelize.org/) to make the needed database calls.
+Zendro uses the promise-based ORM [Sequelize](https://sequelize.org/) to make the needed database calls.
 Sequelize provides a class [Model](https://sequelize.org/master/class/lib/model.js~Model.html) to represent tables in a database, with the instances of this class being single rows in this table.
-In Cenzontle, the model classes are extended from this class.
+In Zendro, the model classes are extended from this class.

-We will use the model `event` from the [Breeding API](https://github.com/usadellab/EMPHASIS-Layer/tree/master/data_model_definitions) to see how the various Cenzontle commands are translated into SQL.
+We will use the model `event` from the [Breeding API](https://github.com/usadellab/EMPHASIS-Layer/tree/master/data_model_definitions) to see how the various Zendro commands are translated into SQL.

 ## Case 'Create'

-The following GraphQL command is given to Cenzontle:
+The following GraphQL command is given to Zendro:

 ```graphql
 mutation{addEvent(eventType:"Test Event") {eventType}}